shaisachs/the-game/README.md

 After a few seconds of waiting, a little button flashed on my phone's chess app: "Checkmate in four moves", read the caption.
 Now that was interesting.
 I pressed the button.

-My phone took over, animating pieces flying across the board left and right.
-If, instead of blocking my sister's pawn, I were to advance both of my knights by zig-zagging them across the board, and if I positioned my queen in a forgotten little nook of the board - then I could win the game in four moves.
-What's more, if I were to do so as her pawn advanced, then I would win the game by sacrificing my queen just as she gained a second one.
+My phone took over, animating pieces flying across the board left and right, uncovering a most wonderful end-game.
+If, instead of blocking my sister's pawn, I were to advance my knight by zig-zagging across the board, and if I positioned my queen in a forgotten little nook of the board - then I could win the game in four moves.
+What's more, if I were to do so as her pawn advanced, then I would win the game by sacrificing my queen just as my sister gained a second one.

 Finally, here was a game worthy of my sister!
 The movement of the pieces had a kind of beauty to it, as though it were an elegantly choreographed piece of dance.
-The fact that she would gain a second queen just as I lost one - and that in doing so, I'd win the game - made it that much more poetic, a Pyrrhic victory for her pawn.
+The fact that my sister would gain a second queen just as I lost one - and that in doing so, I'd win the game - made it that much more poetic, a Pyrrhic victory for her pawn.
 While her moves would be plodding, almost naïve, mine would be bold, unintuitive, remarkable.

-It would be a stunning role reversal.
-Since we were children she had bested me, in every way imaginable: certainly in chess, but also in school, and in sports; even her drawings were nicer than mine.
-All these years later, she has kept it up, with one string of fascinating accomplishments after another.

-Not that I begrudged her all of that success.
-Nor did she make too much of it.
-What would be the use of that?
-She was simply gifted, in a thousand different ways, and there was really no point in making a fuss about it.
-It was fun to watch, really: like a movie with a hundred different plot twists, each one more unexpected than the one before.
+It would be a stunning role reversal: remarkable chess play was decidedly more her hallmark than mine.

 But now that I had seen this scenario play out on my phone's chess app, I knew that it must be what my sister intended.
 These final moves would be a piece of art, an experience we could both savor for quite a while yet.
 My queen would become a gift to her pawn, and the victory in the game would be her gift to me.
 It would be a graceful act of symmetry.